THE CHALLENGE OF PARADISE

 Until such time as synergetics gains the acceptance it deserves, there remains plenty that can be done on a practical, everyday level to encourage individual independence.
 As the pivotal book Suppressed Inventions and Other Discoveries by Jonathan Eisen suggests, there exists a whole other world of suppressed science out there.
 Grasping these ideas can greatly prepare one to explore many new applications of science.

 One of the most important applications of science, if not the most important, is to promote health.
 The book offered at this website, Natural Healing Self Empowerment, is the single most powerful health book ever written, as no other book offers more cost effective comprehensive health strategies.
 So if you do wish to take the first step to paradise, being healthy, you have only to read the book offered on this website, take action, and your adventure to a better world begins.
 The next step is to become supremely fit, athletically and sexually, as the Optiflex booklet shows.
 When you add in the science ideas in this next section, especially within the framework offered in The Math Wizard, you have the skills making you capable enough to overcome the basic challenges of life.
 You attain harmony within.
-And once you attain harmony within, you can then work on independence-harmony without-by developing the technological skills to enable you to live sustainably in harmony with nature.
+And once you attain harmony within, you can then work on independence-harmony without-by developing the technological skills to enable you to live eternally in harmony with nature.
 The first steps toward harmony without are suggested in the technological paper, The Technology of Paradise, and followed up in the paper on the ideal economy, the template economy, which relies not on money, but templates to build the products of civilization.
 Nature does not need money to make a new apple--only a template!

 All life should be that way.
 In the technology section of this website a pathway to such a world is offered.